drnickyoung/cookieconsentexample/README.md

 ![](images/revoke_alt.png)

 I am not a GDPR expert, this is my understanding.
 It is down to you to check it covers the requirements.

+## How do I use it?

+This is based on [https://github.com/insites/cookieconsent/](https://github.com/insites/cookieconsent/) so first I would suggest taking a look at their documentation.
+Second look in the examples folder, there is basic HTML, CSS and JS files.
+Most should be easy to follow.